JohnPerez012/MyIoTProjects/README.md

 # MyIoTProjects
-This projects is own by author, don't you dare to snatch these project! sombong tikang mama 😡
+This projects is own by author, don't you dare to snatch these project!
+SUWAYI KAY IPATUMBA TAJOD KA! 😡